PikachuPenial/Titanmod/PATCHNOTES.md

 - Added new view animation while sliding and while using/retracting the grappling hook

 - Fixed view animations not playing in singleplayer (for people who like playing with themselves)

+- Fixed kills and deaths still awarding score and affecting stats after a match has ended